SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 ---

-# Pattern: Islands
+# 🧱 Pattern: Islands

+Multi-page applications

 - Also called "Islands Architecture" (sorry!)
 - Small, focused chunks of interactivity
 - Pre-/server-rendered markup is progressively enhanced with client-side JavaScript
 - Scripts can be requested and run independently
-  - Pattern: Progressive hydration
+  - 🧱 Pattern: Progressive hydration
 - Successor to Plugins pattern
 - Current status: Developing